 The food stamps program, which is now known nationwide as the Supplemental Nutrition Assistance Program (SNAP), helps low-income families by expanding their budget for food items.
 The program was renamed to help fight the stigma surrounding the original name, and to emphasize the focus on nutritious foods.
 SNAP is funded by the U.S. Department of Agriculture (USDA) and distributed through food assistance offices in CA counties.

 In California, SNAP is known as CalFresh and is administered by the California Department of Social Services (CDSS).
-Approximately 4,112,000 people are enrolled in the SNAP program across the state.
 In addition, qualified applicants receive electronic benefits transfer (EBT) cards, which may be used like debit cards to purchase items from grocery stores and farmers markets.
 Learn more about eligibility, the application process and benefits below.